 To reroute traffic in Linux environments when a failover occurs, you define a VIP, which can be switched back and forth between the VMs in the HA cluster.

-On GCP, VIPs are implemented slightly differently than they are in on-premises installations, in that when a failover occurs, gratuitous ARP requests cannot be used to announce the change.
-Instead, you can implement a VIP address for an SAP NetWeaver HA cluster by using either a GCP static route or a GCP alias IP address.
+On Google Cloud, VIPs are implemented slightly differently than they are in on-premises installations, in that when a failover occurs, gratuitous ARP requests cannot be used to announce the change.
+Instead, you can implement a VIP address for an SAP NetWeaver HA cluster by using either a Google Cloud static route or a Google Cloud alias IP address.

 The static route implementation is recommended for multi-zone SAP NetWeaver HA clusters.
 Multi-zone deployments help ensure that a single-zone failure does not take down your SAP NetWeaver system.